58opals/SwiftFulcrum/README.md

 # SwiftFulcrum

 SwiftFulcrum is a **pure Swift**, actor-based client for interacting with [Fulcrum](https://github.com/cculianu/Fulcrum) servers on the Bitcoin Cash network.
-It ships with a complete RPC surface, resilient WebSocket connectivity, and ergonomic types tailored to modern Swift Concurrency.
+It ships with typed RPC models for the endpoints implemented by this package, resilient WebSocket connectivity, and ergonomics tailored to modern Swift Concurrency.

 ## Features

-- **Typed RPC coverage.** Every Fulcrum method is represented by ``Method`` enums and strongly typed ``Response.Result`` models, including CashTokens helpers and DSProof endpoints.
+- **Typed RPC coverage (for supported endpoints).** Methods are represented by the `Method` enum and decoded into strongly typed `Response.Result` models, including CashTokens helpers and DSProof endpoints.
-- **Automatic bootstrap & failover.** Pass an explicit WebSocket URL or allow SwiftFulcrum to choose from the bundled mainnet/testnet catalogs with back-off, jitter, and heartbeat-driven reconnection handled for you.
+- **Automatic bootstrap, failover, and resubscription.** Pass an explicit WebSocket URL, or let SwiftFulcrum pick from the bundled mainnet/testnet server lists.
+Reconnects use exponential back-off with jitter, and stored subscriptions are re-issued after reconnect.
-- **Actor-isolated concurrency.** ``Fulcrum``, ``Client``, and ``WebSocket`` are actors that encapsulate state, request routing, and stream resubscription after reconnects.
+- **Actor-isolated concurrency.** `Fulcrum`, `Client`, and `WebSocket` are actors that encapsulate state, request routing, and stream lifecycles.
-- **First-class observability.** Plug in custom ``Log.Handler`` implementations and ``MetricsCollectable`` collectors to trace connection lifecycle, messages, and pings.
+- **First-class observability.** Plug in custom `Log.Handler` implementations and `MetricsCollectable` collectors to track lifecycle, send/receive, pings, diagnostics snapshots, and the subscription registry.
-- **Configurable networking.** Tune TLS, URLSession usage, message size limits, reconnection policy, network selection, and bootstrap overrides through ``Fulcrum.Configuration``.
+- **Connection state + diagnostics.** Consume an `AsyncStream` of `Fulcrum.ConnectionState`, and query `makeDiagnosticsSnapshot()` / `listSubscriptions()`.

 ---